 Borman and Sons in context.
 Brabantine sculpture from 1460-1540

-Ards 6th annual colloquium on Current Research in medieval and renaissance sculpture
+6th Annual Ards Colloquium on Current Research in medieval and renaissance Sculpture

 November 27 - November 29 2019

 M – Museum Leuven, Belgium

 In September 2019 10 years of interdisciplinary research are brought together in the first ever monographical exhibition and new publication on the Borman family of Brussels sculptors, active from the second half of the fifteenth century until well into the second third of the sixteenth century.
 Therefore, the 6th annual Ards colloquium returns home to M - Museum Leuven.
 The program features lectures, a visit to the exhibition ‘Borman and sons’ as well as in situ visites.
 A call for papers has been launched and we received many papers on the topic of Brabantine sculpture.

 Questions or more information?
 Please contact email@example.com